VedVid/RAWIG/README.md

 # RAWIG

 RAWIG is planned as architecture, ready to modify and expand.
 It won't be tutorial material nor full game.
-Currently, RAWIG is in early stage of development.

 ### Prerequisites